AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/tutorials/web-elements.md

 ```

 ### Identify elements with multiple locators
-It is strongly recommended that Dev and Test team work together to improve the testability of the application under test.
+It is strongly recommended that Developpers and Testers team work together to improve the testability of the application under test.
 That is tag UI elements so that can be easily identified by test script.
 But sometimes, it's not easy to have well tagged element for testers.
 To address issue, WebEngine Framework simplifies the way to identify Web Elements with multiple locator:

 For example, to identify the following `div` element, there is no `id` nor `name`.
 But we can identify this element by its `TagName` and `Class`.